Martin Norris – Open Space Planner, Wellington Shire Council

 Available approaches to managing aging urban trees

 How are aging trees going to be managed in the future?
-Accepting that we understand the limitations of our own worldview, tree management could be considered from a various aspects.
+Accepting that we understand the limitations of our own worldview, tree management could be considered from various aspects.

 - Asset Management